I’m a web developer but I don’t code most websites anymore— instead I just use Squarespace.

 The biggest reason to use Squarespace for your email is that integrates with Squarespace features like ecommerce and membership areas.

-Pricing: Is Squarespace Expensive?
+Is Squarespace expensive?

 Plus Squarespace is honest and transparent with pricing.
 I bought and cancelled it with my own credit card and it was very easy to do.